scarborough-courtney/ohimanual/tutorials/use_tbx_to_modify_pressures_resilience.md

 **1. Create the new pressure layers**

-Create a data layer with a short but descriptive name that also includes a prefix that signifies the pressure category (for example: *po_* for the pollution category).
+Create the new data layers with a short but descriptive name that also includes a prefix that signifies the pressure category (for example: *po_* for the pollution category).
 There are five physical categories and one social category:

 * *po_* = pollution
 * *hd_* = habitat destruction